 Context to History

-Duffy references many events within history during the poem, with many spanning across the whole of recorded history.
+Duffy references many events within history in the poem, with many spanning across the whole of recorded history.
 Between stanzas three-six, Duffy alludes to many events which I have summarised below.

 - The events begin with Jesus being taken off the cross: ‘ease him down/from the cross’.